percona/pmm-doc/docs/setting-up/server/virtual-appliance.md

 # Virtual Appliance

-Run PMM Server as a virtual machine by downloading and importing the [PMM {{release}}][OVA] Open Virtual Appliance (OVA) file into any virtualization software supporting the
+Run PMM Server as a virtual machine by downloading and importing the [PMM {{release}}][OVA] Open Virtual Appliance (OVA) file into any virtualization software supporting the [OVF standard][OVF].
-[OVF standard][OVF].

-This section does this for two popular desktop hypervisors, [VMware Workstation Player][VMware] and [Oracle VM VirtualBox][VirtualBox].
+This section shows this for two popular desktop hypervisors, [VMware Workstation Player][VMware] and [Oracle VM VirtualBox][VirtualBox].

 Most steps can be done with either a user interface or on the command line, but some steps can only be done in one or the other.
-Section titles include symbols to show which approach can be used:
-{{icon.mouse}} for user interface (UI) or {{icon.keyboard}} for command line (CLI).
+Section titles include symbols to show which approach can be used: {{icon.mouse}} for user interface (UI) or {{icon.keyboard}} for command line (CLI).

+**Terminology**

+- *Host* is the desktop or server machine running the hypervisor.
+- *Hypervisor* is software (e.g. VirtualBox, VMware) that runs the guest OS as a virtual machine.
+- *Guest* is the CentOS virtual machine that runs PMM Server.

 !!! alert alert-info "OVA file details"
 	- Download page: <https://www.percona.com/downloads/pmm2/{{release}}/ova>